JnBrymn/JnBrymn.github.io/_posts/2021-03-06-estimated-average-recent-request-rate-limiter-math.md

 title: Teaching Abusive Users a Lesson with Recent Average Rate Limiters
 ---

-You've got a problem: a small subset of abusive users are body slamming your API with extremely high request rates.
-You've added windowed rate limiting, and this reduces the load on your infrastructure, but behavior persists.
-These naughty users aren't attempting to rate-limit their own requests.
-They fire off as many requests as they can, immediately hit `HTTP 429 Too Many Requests`, _don't let up_, and as soon as a new rate limit window is available, the pattern starts all over again.

-In order to curtail the behavior, wouldn't it be nice if you penalize nefarious users according to their _recent average_ request rate?
-This way, if a user is responsibly limiting their own requests, then they never get a 429.
-However if they have a habit of _always_ going over the rate limit, then we stop them from making any more requests.
-No new windows, no second chances... _until_ they mend their ways and decrease their request rate below our limits.
-At that point, their recent average falls below the threshold, their past sins are forgiven, and they may begin anew as a responsible user of our API.

-TODO! photo of vile abuser

 ## Not _Quite_ Solving the Problem with Exponentially Weighted Moving Average
 The Exponentially Weighted Moving Average is a simple method for measuring the recent average of a series of numbers ([Here's a great reference](https://github.com/VividCortex/ewma), written by world-renowned software developer, and friend, Preetam Jinka.)
 This makes it seem that EWMA would be a perfect fit for building rate limiters.
 Effectively, it would work like this: For each user, you store 2 values, the number of hits in this window and the "running average" of their recent windows.
 Whenever a user makes a request, you update hit count.
 At the end of the time window you [use a simple formula](https://en.wikipedia.org/wiki/Moving_average#Exponential_moving_average) to incorporate the number of hits into the average of the recent windows, and you also reset the hit count to 0 in preparation for the next window.